KellisLab/MantisExtensions/README.md

 The extension can be configured through `.env` or `.env.development`:

 * `PLASMO_PUBLIC_FRONTEND`: controls where the extension will embed the spaces to
+* `PLASMO_PUBLIC_MANTIS_API`: This is only used for space logging, and must be set to whatever backend that the PLASMO_PUBLIC_FRONTEND is using.
+This controls setting up websockets.
 * `PLASMO_PUBLIC_SDK`: The domain to use as the extension backend for managing/creating spaces

 Ensure that the `PLASMO_PUBLIC_FRONTEND` here point to the same domain that is being used in the Extension Backend.
 This is because this extension sends the cookie to the backend from the hostname of `PLASMO_PUBLIC_FRONTEND`.
 This cookie won't work if the backend uses a different domain as the frontend.